We’re also talking about balancing the accounting equation (i.e. the left side must always equal the right side, as it

 Here is the ledger for the sample business we've been using throughout our lessons, George’s Catering, showing each of the T-accounts in our records:

 When drawing up the trial balance, we're going to take each of the closing balances of the accounts above and list them out together with a column for debits and a column for credits.

 In the trial balance example above, the total of the debits is equal to the total of the credits.
 This is how it should be.

 And it makes sense, since we've been doing one debit and one credit for each and every transaction.

 Should the debit and credit totals differ in value, then it is certain that there must have been one or more accounting errors.

 The bookkeeper or accountant would then need to find and rectify the errors before preparing the financial statements.

-In spite of the above, the total of the debit balances agreeing in value with the total of the credit balances does not guarantee that there are zero errors in the accounting records.
+But actually, even if the total of the debit balances agrees in value with the total of the credit balances, it still does not guarantee that there are zero errors in the accounting records.